ROCm/rocprofiler-sdk/source/docs/how-to/using-rocprofv3.rst

     - Perfetto shared memory size hint in KB. default: 64 KB
     - Extension

+  * - ``--pc-sampling-method``
+    - Type of PC Sampling, currently only host trap method is supported
+    - PC Sampling Configurations

+  * - ``--pc-sampling-unit``
+    - The unit appropriate to the PC sampling type/method, currently only time unit is supported
+    - PC Sampling Configurations

+  * - ``--pc-sampling-interval``
+    - Frequency at which PC samples are generated
+    - PC Sampling Configurations

 To see exhaustive list of ``rocprofv3`` options, run:

 .. code-block:: bash